Frequently Asked Questions

 A website for a limited company or a limited liability partnership must have specific information on the website: the registered name, registered number, place of registration, registered office address, and if VAT registered the VAT number, membership details of any trade or professional organisation, an e-mail address (not just a contact form).

 The information must be legible and easy to find.
-In most cases the company information will be on an “about us” or “contact us” page.
+In most cases, the company information will be on an “about us” or “contact us” page.

 For e-commerce, product prices given must be clear and unambiguous and state whether VAT is included or not.
 There must be a clear sales, delivery and returns policy.
 A statement about any pricing structure is better placed on a “terms and conditions” page or a page that describes “how to buy”.

-We follow guidelines of the major search engines, we do not use any dubious techniques.
+Our Search Engine Optimisation service follows the guidelines of the major search engines, we do not use any dubious techniques.
 We want your website to be successful.

 “Secure Sockets Layer” establishes a secure link between the web browser and the web server, with all data transferred between encrypted.
 The browser will show a padlock icon in the address bar.
 An SSL certificate in installed, paid for and renewed on expiry, together with changes to the website to enable a secure website.